3r0ck-Ry4n/utils/README.md

     - Title --> Converts All Text In Clipboard To Title Case; name = "TextCaseImplementation_Title.java"

   In future updates, I plan to have additional classes for:
-    - CamelCase --> ConvertsAllTextInClipboardToCamelCase (with implementations for including spaces between each word and without)
+    - CamelCase --> ConvertsAllTextInClipboardToCamelCase (similar to title case, but with all spaces and punctuation removed)
     - Sentence  --> Converts all text in clipboard so that only the first letter in the first word of every sentence is capitalized.
     - Proper    --> Similar to the above "sentence" case conversion with the addition of recognizing proper nouns and capitalizing those appropriately (this will probably take me some time as I will wither have to include some sort of machine learning, or else store a large library of commonly used proper nouns)